 To be part of a movement, we have to be moved, as the feminist theorist Sara Ahmed writes in Living a Feminist Life (2017).
 This year’s LIVE programme aims to inspire a physical form of thinking where solutions can be found and felt within the body.
 Exploring the expanded field of dance and choreography in the context of the fair, interventions by artists from wide ranging contexts from Argentina to Cambodia will reveal narratives of control present in architecture, language, colonialism, and protest illuminated through movement.’

-The first announced artists and galleries for LIVE 2019 are:
+The participating artists and galleries for LIVE 2019 are:

 FRIEZE ARTIST AWARD: A MAJOR NEW COMMISSION

 London- and Delhi-based Himali Singh Soin is the winner of the Frieze Artist Award at Frieze London 2019.
 Curated by Diana Campbell Betancourt, the Award is a major opportunity for an emerging international artist to present an ambitious work at Frieze Art Fair.
 For the first time, the Frieze Artist Award will focus on the medium of film and is supported by Forma and Channel 4 Random Acts, who also selected the winning artist in collaboration with Frieze.
 Soin responded to a brief set by Random Acts that asked for proposals to consider the ‘state of the nation’.
 Singh Soin will debut her new commission at Frieze London 2019.
 Channel 4 Random Acts will also broadcast the film on Channel 4 and online this autumn.